AlexeyMish7/Scrum-and-Get-it/.github/instructions/sprint4.instructions.md

 ---

-#### UC-123: Competitive Analysis for Applications
+#### UC-123: Job Requirements Match Analysis

-**Summary**: As a user, I want to understand how competitive I am for each role so I can prioritize applications and tailor my approach.
+**Summary**: As a user, I want to see how well my skills and experience match each job's requirements so I can prioritize applications and identify areas to emphasize.

 **Acceptance Criteria**:

-- Estimate number of applicants for each job based on posting age, company size, and platform
+- Calculate skills match score (0-100) based on job requirements vs user profile
-- Calculate user's competitive score (0-100) based on skills, experience, and requirements match
+- Identify matching skills, experiences, and qualifications
-- Identify user's competitive advantages (unique skills, relevant experience)
+- Highlight missing skills or requirements from user's profile
-- Highlight competitive disadvantages and mitigation strategies
+- Show experience level match (entry, mid, senior) against job requirements
-- Estimate likelihood of interview (low/medium/high) with confidence percentage
+- Identify user's strongest qualifications for the role
-- Suggest differentiating strategies to stand out from other applicants
+- Suggest which skills and experiences to emphasize in application
-- Compare user's profile to typical hired candidate profile when available
+- Provide recommendations for addressing missing requirements
-- Prioritize applications where user has highest competitive advantage
+- Rank job postings by overall match score

-**Frontend Verification**: View job posting, see competitive analysis with likelihood of success and specific strategies to differentiate
+**Frontend Verification**: View job posting, see requirements match analysis with score and recommendations

 ---

-#### UC-124: Job Application Timing Optimizer
+#### UC-124: Application Scheduling and Reminders

-**Summary**: As a user, I want recommendations on the best time to submit applications so I can maximize visibility to recruiters.
+**Summary**: As a user, I want to schedule application submissions and set reminders so I can submit at convenient times and avoid missing deadlines.

 **Acceptance Criteria**:

-- Analyze historical data to determine optimal submission times by industry and company size
+- Schedule future application submissions with date and time
-- Recommend best day of week and time of day to apply (e.g., "Tuesday 9-11 AM")
+- Display general best practices for application timing (e.g., "Avoid weekends and late evenings")
-- Factor in time zones for remote positions
+- Set reminders for application deadlines
-- Warn against bad timing (Friday evenings, holidays, end of fiscal quarter)
+- Track applications submitted on different days/times in user's personal history
-- Allow scheduling of application submissions for optimal times
+- Show user's own response rate patterns by submission day/time
-- Track correlation between submission timing and response rates
+- Send notification when scheduled submission time arrives
-- Provide A/B test results showing impact of timing on success rates
+- Allow rescheduling or immediate submission of scheduled applications
-- Display real-time recommendation (e.g., "Submit now" vs "Wait until Tuesday morning")
+- Display calendar view of scheduled and completed applications

-**Frontend Verification**: Complete application, view timing recommendation with reasoning and option to schedule submission
+**Frontend Verification**: Schedule application submission, verify reminder notification and submission at scheduled time

 ---